 The Phoenix Award celebrates youth who display exceptional determination and perseverance as they overcome significant life challenges.
 Previous nominees have blazed trails for adaptive sports and access, experienced significant loss and have helped others going through similar hardships, they have found ways around language or cultural barriers, and have assisted family members or the community address difficult circumstances.

 The Visionary Award recognizes youth who have turned their creativity and knowledge into an entrepreneurial or economic venture.
 Previous nominees have started their own non-profit organizations, raised significant funding for a cause, or even started their own for-profit businesses.
-Teens have owned coffee shops, starter a maker business, operated delivery services, and raised thousands of dollars for a community endeavor.
+Teens have owned coffee shops, started a maker business, and operated delivery services.

 The Dreamer Award recognizes youth who are actively engaging in their community through the preservation of cultural practices and arts, those who share personal expression through visual or performing arts, and those who cultivate youth voice through media and digital art forms.
 Previous nominees include students who have worked on radio programs and local newspapers, organized musical ensembles, and taught Indigenous arts and dance.